onisstudio/sp-company/README.md

-# sp-company
+# South Park Characters

- South Park Company
+Website created for educational purposes.
+All copyrights belong to their respective owners.